gui11aume/neuronal_activity/README.md

 ### The Discipline Mindset

 1. **Expect Failures**:
-   - You code is broken, you just don't know it yet.
+   - Assume that the code is broken.
 2. **Build Habits**:
-   - Document unexpected behaviors as you find them.
+   - Document unexpected behaviors.

 ## Pre-commit Hooks